rust-lang/rust-wiki-backup/Note-bors-usage.md

 Not all commits go through it, because from time to time we bypass it and break the tree ourselves; but we have made much use of it.

-If you have feature requests or want it to behave differently, please let us know.
-We are conducting a security review with some mozilla folks and will be open-sourcing it soon for others who want to apply similar behavior to their own repositories.
-It's a very small, simple script.

 It is somewhat slow: github has a rate-limited API so it only cycles one step every 2 minutes.
 Which is plenty fast enough to integrate changes, but not